mui/toolpad/examples/showcase/README-KPI-performance.md

 # KPI app

-<p class="description">A basic user admin app.
-This example app has 2 pages.</p>

-## A BI dashboard
+<p class="description">A KPI monitoring app</p>

+[App embed]

+This app demonstrates how to track a GitHub repo through some fake KPIs.
+It fetches data from GitHub API using HTTP request.

-It shows a bar chart as a custom component.
+It also shows the usage of a code component.
+It can be edited from the app codebase.

-## A CRUD app

-It shows a basic admin app that adds a new user and shows a list existing users.

-The app can be accessed from this [Codesandbox]()